yannikkellerde/BERT-Defense/pre_paper_writeup.md

 * **Return C,L**

 - Insertion cost: reduced if vowl and no vowls in word
-- Sub_cost: 1, visual embeddings don't work against DCES (Previously: Reduced for high cosine similarity between swapped chars (visual embeddings))
+- Sub_cost: Reduced for high similarity values
 - Del_cost: Reduced for frequent characters in source word
 - Swap_cost: 1